johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.17 Enroute and Cross-Country Instrument Flight.md

   - lesson
 ---
 ### Objective
-To develop the pilot's knowledge, skill and risk management associated with planning an IFR cross-country and filing a flight plan.
-Plan and fly instrument cross-country flight to satisfy aeronautical experience in FAR 61.65.
+Develop the pilot's knowledge, skill and risk management associated with planning an IFR cross-country and filing a flight plan.
+Plan and fly instrument cross-country flight to satisfy aeronautical experience in [[FAR 61.65 Instrument Rating Reqs]].

 ### References
-FAR 61.65, 91.167-187, Risk Management Handbook, AIM 5-1, IFH, IPH
+[[FAR 61.65 Instrument Rating Reqs]], 91.167-187, Risk Management Handbook, AIM 5-1, IFH, IPH

 ### Builds On